pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

 You also added per-route settings that handle redirects _and_ modify requests, responses, header values, and URL paths and prefixes.

-Now that you’ve seen what you can do with routes, it’s time to learn how to proxy TCP connections with Pomerium!
+Now that you've seen what you can do with routes, it's time to learn how to proxy TCP connections with Pomerium!

 ### Configuration file state